-Teaching and Research
+Teaching and Learning

 We have inherited a great deal from early medieval scholars, including the way we refer to the work of other scientists in our writing.
 The hegemony of privileged men crediting the work of other privileged men started in the academies and cloisters – “secundum quod Averroes dicit...” or “as Averroes* said…” – but we can see the echoes today, and not only in standard APA citation systems.